dotnet/docs-maui/docs/user-interface/controls/collectionview/grouping.md

 The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.CollectionView> supports displaying grouped data, and defines the following properties that control how it will be presented:

 - `IsGrouped`, of type `bool`, indicates whether the underlying data should be displayed in groups.
 The default value of this property is `false`.
-- `GroupHeaderTemplate`, of type `DataTemplate`, the template to use for the header of each group.
+- `GroupHeaderTemplate`, of type <xref:Microsoft.Maui.Controls.DataTemplate>, the template to use for the header of each group.
-- `GroupFooterTemplate`, of type `DataTemplate`, the template to use for the footer of each group.
+- `GroupFooterTemplate`, of type <xref:Microsoft.Maui.Controls.DataTemplate>, the template to use for the footer of each group.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that the properties can be targets of data bindings.